drloring/katacoda-scenarios/java-ms/java-3/step3.md

 Once you're inside the pod, you can run `curl localhost:8080/greeting`{{execute}} to check if your service is running.
 Then, `exit`{{execute}} to get our of the pod's terminal.

-That's about it for this scenario, hopefully, this has given you enough information to explore
+That's about it for this scenario, hopefully, this course has given you enough information to help you create cloud native web services deployed to kubernetes on your own.